 Palma Nova has some of the best restaurants on Mallorca.
-Great eateries in this Spanish resort town include Maritimo, Natalies, Real Dion, Modigliani and the aptly named Palmanova.
+Great eateries in this Spanish resort town include Maritimo, Natalies, Real Dion, Modigliani and the unimaginatively named Palmanova.
 The long promenade that stretches along the three beaches of Palma Nova is lined with dozens of good restaurants offering British, Chinese, French, Italian and Mexican cuisine.
 The resort also bristles with fast food outlets of all descriptions.
-Several Spanish bars serve up tapas snacks during the day, and of course as with all Mallorca restaurants there are plenty of seafood eateries to choose from in Palma Nova.
+Several Spanish bars serve up tapas snacks during the day, and of course there are plenty of seafood eateries to choose from in Palma Nova.

 Some of Palma Nova's bars have discos, live acts or TV (football and UK soaps) for holidaymakers to enjoy.
-Palma Nova and Magaluf have virtually joined one another, making the choice and range of nightclubs and bars even greater.
+Palma Nova and Magaluf have virtually merged, making the choice and range of nightclubs and bars even greater.
 In Palma Nova itself, tourists wanting a pub-type bar should go to Willows, while those after music bars and clubs can choose from Banana Joes, Papis and Ruby Tuesdays.
-Many of these bars have Facebook pages allowing Patrons to access all their clubbing holiday photos from Palma Nova - a handy helper when trying to piece together the inevitable blank spots after a night of hard partying.
+Many of these bars have Facebook pages allowing Patrons to access all their clubbing holiday photos from Palma Nova.
+Magaluf is the more party-orientated resort and has a more energetic nightlife.

-Palma Nova offers numerous pursuits to suit young and old, making it an ideal family holiday resort.
-All manner of watersports and boat trips are available on the clean, safe beaches and there are plenty of sports facilities, particularly golf courses, in the vicinity.
+Palma Nova offers numerous pursuits to entertain young and old, making it an ideal family holiday resort.
+All manner of water sports and boat trips are available on the clean, safe beaches and there are plenty of sports facilities, particularly golf courses, in the vicinity.
 The resort's most popular attraction is an intriguing mini-golf course, called 'Golf Fantasia', with 50 holes in a tropical setting.
-There is also a giant water-park adjacent to Magaluf, a Wild West theme park, a go-kart track and a short distance away is a marine park featuring dolphins and sea lions.
+There is also a giant waterpark adjacent to Magaluf, a Wild West theme park, a go-kart track, and a marine park featuring dolphins and sea lions a short distance away.
 Most holidaymakers opt to hire a car or moped to make excursions around the island taking in all the things to do and see on Mallorca.
-Palma Nova resort is also connected by a frequent, cheap bus service to the historic island capital of Palma.
+The Palma Nova resort is also connected by a frequent, cheap bus service to the historic island capital of Palma.

 Palma Nova, although not as busy as Magaluf, is a close second.
-Beaches and streets can be crowded and congested in peak season, and this is not the place to seek out for a quiet getaway.
-Clubs often have touts or reps encouraging patrons to choose their establishment, these PRs are sometimes seen as a nuisance.
-Bar patrons should also be wary of leaving their drinks unattended as drinks have been spiked on a couple of occasions.
+Beaches and streets can be crowded and congested in peak season, and this is not the place to seek out peace and quiet.
+Clubs often have touts or reps encouraging patrons to choose their establishment; these PRs are sometimes seen as a nuisance.